j201/sashimi/spec.md

 - Let `k` be the keyword that would be produced by the keyword literal created by prepending a period to the identifier.
 - If `k` exists as a key in `e`, an exception is thrown.
 - `k` is added as a ky to `e` with the value of the expression.

+###Type Definition

+`'type'` `identifier` `=` `function expression` `;`

+Evaluates as if a definition statement without the `'type'` token, but modifies the function expression so that the values returned by it will have the identifier pushed onto their type stack and so that the function expression is annotated as a type function with the identifier as its return type.

+###Expression Statement

+`expression` `;`

+If a statement is a valid expression and cannot be parsed as another type of statement, the expression is evaluated.

+##Modules

+Sashimi code can either be executed on its own or within a module.
+A module is a section of code started with a module statement and terminated by another module statement or the end of the code file.
+When a module is started, all bindings are cleared except those in the core library.
+The export value of a module, as specified by a module export statements or by exported definitions, is saved for the duration of the execution of the program importing the module.
+A module can be imported by an import expression.
+A module must not be executed more than once during the execution of a program and it must not be executed unless imported or specified as the program entry point.
+It is recommended that modules be split up into separate files and then compiled together.
+How these files are specified is implementation-dependent.
+If modules have circular dependencies, an error is thrown.